 5. RED BRICK ART MUSEUM (红砖艺术博物馆)

 This is a great place for people who love art or take photos.
-The 798 art district is becoming very commercialized where all the art workshop become shops only.
-Red Brick Art Museum is located in No.1 International Art District in the northeast of Beijing.
-As the landmark of this region, the facilities of Red Brick cover a total area of 20,000 square meters, with nearly 10,000 square meters exhibition space.
+The 798 art district is becoming very commercialized where all the art workshops become shops only.
+Red Brick Art Museum is located in the No.1 International Art District in the northeast of Beijing.
+As the landmark of this region, the facilities of Red Brick cover a total area of 20,000 square meters, with nearly 10,000 square meters of exhibition space.
 Red Brick Art Museum was founded by the couple YAN Shijie and CAO Mei.
 It’s opened on May 23rd, 2014.
-The architectural design of the museum was conducted in person by Professor DONG Yugan of Architecture Research Center of Peking University.
+The architectural design of the museum was conducted in person by Professor DONG Yugan of the Architecture Research Center of Peking University.
 Employing red bricks as the basic architectural element, Professor Dong maintained the integrity of each brick, created a suburban-based, garden-owning contemporary art museum.

-Tip: Don’t visit here on the weekend or holiday if you can as the museum is very busy.
+Tip: Don’t visit here on the weekend or on holiday if you can as the museum is very busy.